-Need a little help pulling together a meadow-like garden that's as refined and stylish as it is colorful, tough, and pollinator friendly?
+Need a little help pulling together a meadow-like garden.
+One that's as refined and stylish as it is colorful, tough, and pollinator friendly?
 We have the perfect inspiration for you.
 Come with us on a tour of a beautiful estate set on a hillside in the Willamette Valley region.
-Surrounded by an extensive network of vineyards, keeping the local population of bees happy not only benefits the local ecosystem, but the economy, as well.
+Surrounded by an extensive network of vineyards.
+This keeps the local population of bees happy not only benefits the local ecosystem, but the economy, as well.

-The property is an extraordinary example of how we can provide habitat and nectar to the local birds, bees, and butterflies while making the most of the beauty and joy that our gardens offer.
+The property is an extraordinary example of how we can provide habitat and nectar to local birds, bees, and butterflies.
+Still while making the most of the beauty and joy that our gardens offer.

-Not only are these gardens a feast for the eyes and the pollinators, but they are also designed to provide a full sensory experience; many plants have pleasing aromas, bright colors, and soft textures, and make gentle movements and sounds as they sway in the breeze.
+Not only are these gardens a feast for the eyes and the pollinators.
+But, they are also designed to provide a full sensory experience.
+Many plants have pleasing aromas, bright colors, and soft textures.
+They make gentle movements and sounds as they sway in the breeze.

-It's time to sit back, relax, and come away with us as we take a virtual stroll through this colorful, pollinator-friendly estate.
-With one vibrant border, four pathways, and two outdoor rooms to tour, you're sure to find design lessons and inspiration aplenty for your garden — large or small.
+It's time to sit back, relax, and come away with us.
+We're taking a virtual stroll through this colorful, pollinator-friendly estate.
+With one vibrant border, four pathways, and two outdoor rooms to tour.
+You're sure to find design lessons and inspiration aplenty for your garden — large or small.

 A Nectar-Rich Border is a Feast for the Eyes (and the bees)

 This pollinator border is just as gorgeous up close as it is from afar.
 Here, you get a closer look at the border featured above.
-The bright colors of pollinator plants naturally play well together, but there's a trick to making the combination even more breathtaking.
+The bright colors of pollinator plants naturally play well together.
+However, there's a trick to making the combination even more breathtaking.

-The secret to creating a refined look with big color and lots of blooms is to maintain a simple color palette; choose a color family and stick with it.
-This gives you the freedom to use a diverse selection of plants (which birds and pollinators love), without having a scattered or overwhelmed feel.
+The secret to creating a refined look with big color and lots of blooms is maintaining a simple color palette.
+Choose a color family and stick with it.
+This gives you the freedom to use a diverse selection of plants (which birds and pollinators love).
+Without having a scattered or overwhelmed feel.

 In this case, you'll notice many perennials in the same color family — pink.
-The plant palette incorporates our favorite pollinator-friendly perennials; coral-pink agastache, purple-pink liatris, fuschia-pink daylily, and the candy-pink of coneflower make for a lively display without jarring the eye.
+The plant palette incorporates our favorite pollinator-friendly perennials.
+Coral-pink agastache, purple-pink liatris, and fuschia-pink daylily.
+Added with the candy-pink of coneflower make for a lively display without jarring the eye.

-Notice how the cool tones of purple pincushion flowers nestled low to the ground and Russian sage rising tall in the background work together to frame the warmer pink tones of the main-player perennials.
+Notice how the cool tones of purple pincushion flowers are nestled low to the ground.
+Then, the Russian sage rises tall in the background.
+These work together to frame the warmer pink tones of the main-player perennials.